 The Washington Area Bicyclist Association (WABA) is a non-profit organization that educates children, adults, and motorists about biking as a transportation option and how to safely bike in the DC metro area.
 They also advocate for better biking infrastructure and healthier environment in the DC metro area.

 You don’t need much to start commuting by bike besides the know-how.
-In the District, you don’t even need to own a bike as you can rent one through Capital Bikeshare, Helbiz, or Jump.
+In the District, you don’t even need to own a bike as you can rent one through Capital Bikeshare, Lime, Spin, or Veo.

 Find good routes.
 Some of the best bike routes are hidden from street traffic.
 You can try a practice run on a weekend, or you can try biking to the nearest Metro station or bus stop if you want to become a multi-modal commuter!